NOAA logo

 For detailed information on the PNG format, see the W3C Portable Network Graphics (PNG) Specification (Second Edition) (https://www.w3.org/TR/PNG).

 Administrative messages are retained on WIFS for 36 hours.
 Each file contains a single message.
-Figure 6-12 is a snapshot of the administrative messages found on the WIFS servers.
+The figure below is a snapshot of the administrative messages found on the WIFS servers.

 Example of a directory listing